szabgab/Perl-Maven/README.md

 TODO
 -------
-Clean up and move the TODO list to the GitHub issue system?
+Clean up and move the TODO list to the GitHub issue system.

-Change the password reminder (and the other administrative messages) to either be just in plain text or include both HTML and plain text version.

-Add Free, Pro, Perldoc tags automatically to pages
-Add Audio, Video tags to pages where relevant.

 Add some color mark to each entry in the archive and on the index page showing the tags: